HHS/ASPR-ms-taskit/README.md

 - Favorite IDE for Java development
 - Modeling Util located [here](https://github.com/HHS/ASPR-ms-util)

-*Note that Modeling Util is in Maven Central, so there is no need to download and build it.
+*Note that Modeling Util is in Maven Central, so there is no need to clone and build it.

 ### Building
 To build this project: